 Review: Hamlet The Clown Prince

-Written-directed by Rajat Kapoor, the promos said, so I went to watch it expecting something cerebral, sophisticated and well-acted.
+Written-directed by Rajat Kapoor, the promos said, so I went to watch Hamlet The Clown Prince expecting something cerebral, sophisticated and well-acted.

 The play was not just that but more.
 Rip-roaringly funny, with a very inventive script and top-class acting.

 The idea of the play was to have jokers perform Hamlet.
-It was hilarious.
-The best moments came from unexpected references to contemporary culture – the Shakespearean story gets weaved in with Lion King, horoscope-matching, Michael Jackson, chick lit…
+It was audacious and hilarious.
+The best moments came from unexpected references to contemporary culture – the Shakespearean story weaved in with Lion King, horoscope-matching, Michael Jackson, chick lit…

 Knowing Hamlet is not needed to enjoy the performance.
-In fact, there’s a funny moment within this play when a joker teases someone in the audience for not knowing Hamlet’s story.
-(I must warn you that some of the gags may not be very comfortable for the thin-skinned.
-If you take offence easily, take a seat far away from the first two rows!)
+In fact there’s a funny moment within this play when a joker teases someone in the audience for not knowing Hamlet’s story.
+(I must warn you that some of the gags might not be very comfortable for the thin-skinned.
+If you take offence easily, take a seat far away from the first two rows.)

 Rajat Kapoor was sitting in the third row, sporting a beard and looking somehow tired.
 He didn’t go on stage to introduce the brilliant cast.
 That’s the only thing he gets minus marks for.